ManishaJoshi-mj/MJMediaPicker/README.md

 # CameraVideoHelper
-A Custom Class to select media from camera ,video or photolibrary
+A Custom Class to select media from camera ,video  or photo library .

 # Usage
 Just Drag and Drop CameraVideoHelper class into your project and you are done. 😄